Lepidoptera: Pests

 The larvae of many lepidopteran species are major pests in agriculture.
 Some of the major pests include Tortricidae, Noctuidae, and Pyralidae.
 The larvae of the Noctuidae genus Spodoptera (armyworms), Helicoverpa (corn earworm), or Pieris brassicae can cause extensive damage to certain crops.
 Helicoverpa zea larvae (cotton bollworms or tomato fruitworms) are polyphagous, meaning they eat a variety of crops, including tomatoes and cotton.
 Peridroma saucia (variegated cutworms) are described as one of the most damaging pests to gardens, with the ability to destroy entire gardens and fields in a matter of days.

 Butterflies and moths are one of the largest taxa to solely feed and be dependent on living plants, in terms of the number of species, and they are in many ecosystems, making up the largest biomass to do so.
 In many species, the female may produce anywhere from 200 to 600 eggs, while in some others it may go as high as 30,000 eggs in one day.
 This can create many problems for agriculture, where many caterpillars can affect acres of vegetation.
 Some reports estimate that there have been over 80,000 caterpillars of several different taxa feeding on a single oak tree.
 In some cases, phytophagous larvae can lead to the destruction of entire trees in relatively short periods of time.

 Ecological ways of removing pest Lepidoptera species are becoming more economically viable, as research has shown ways like introducing parasitic wasps and flies.
 For example, Sarcophaga aldrichi, a fly which deposited larvae feed upon the pupae of the forest tent caterpillar moth.
 Pesticides can affect other species other than the species they are targeted to eliminate, damaging the natural ecosystem.
 Another good biological pest control method is the use of pheromone traps.
 A pheromone trap is a type of insect trap that uses pheromones to lure insects.
 Sex pheromones and aggregating pheromones are the most common types used.
 A pheromone-impregnated lure is encased in a conventional trap such as a Delta trap, water-pan trap, or funnel trap.

 Species of moths that are detritivores would naturally eat detritus containing keratin, such as hairs or feathers.
-Well known species are cloth moths (T. bisselliella, T. pellionella, and T. tapetzella), feeding on foodstuffs that people find economically important, such as cotton, linen, silk and wool fabrics as well as furs; furthermore they have been found on shed feathers and hair, bran, semolina and flour (possibly preferring wheat flour), biscuits, casein, and insect specimens in museums.
+Well known species are cloth moths (T. bisselliella, T. pellionella, and T. tapetzella), feeding on foodstuffs that people find economically important, such as cotton, linen, silk and wool fabrics as well as furs; furthermore they have been found on shed feathers and hair, bran, semolina and flour (possibly preferring wheat flour), biscuits, casein, books, taxidermy, and insect specimens in museums.